rkimbers/GPT-SentimentTrader/README.md

 ## Project Overview

-The bot operates through a sequence of actions that include fetching articles from the internet, performing sentiment analysis using the GPT model, implementing a trading strategy based on the sentiment scores, and executing trades via the Alpaca API.
+The bot operates through a sequence of actions that include fetching articles from the internet, performing sentiment analysis using the GPT model, implementing a trading strategy based on the sentiment scores, and executing trades via the Alpaca Markets API.

 The project is structured in the following way: